diacritics/node-diacritics-transliterator/README.md

 Returns the base data for the matching base value within the array.

-The `array` parameter contains either an `array` of diacritic base string, or a `string` containing a single base (internally converted into an array), of characters to process.
+The `array` parameter contains either an `array` of diacritic base string, or a `string` containing a single base, of characters to process.

 The returned value will be an object containing all languages that match each diacritic base value, but the language data will only contain the matching diacritic.